 Traditional Pound Cake Recipe

-I am going to weigh a thousand pounds by the time this quarantine is lifted.
+I will weigh a thousand pounds by the time this quarantine is lifted.
 Cooking is something I enjoy doing.
 It brings me peace.
-So, with that being, I haven’t made a pound cake in a month of Sundays.
+So, with that being said, I haven’t made a pound cake in a month of Sundays.
 Here is my Traditional Pound Cake Recipe with a powdered sugar glaze.
 Forgive the “angel food cake” look because I couldn’t find my bundt pan.

-This is a cake that you have to “baby” but I’m telling you, my KitchenAid mixer, it made all the difference.
+The Traditional Pound Cake is a cake that you have to “baby,” but I’m telling you, my KitchenAid mixer made all the difference.
 You can use your hand mixer, as well.
-My mixer died a long long time ago, bless its sweet heart.
+My mixer died a long, long time ago, bless its sweetheart.

 1 pound butter, softened